-After the stepdown date, a subordinate note principal trigger is in effect on any quarterly payment date if, after giving effect to the application of available funds on that date, the total asset percentage would be less than 100%.
-When a subordinate note principal trigger is in effect, no principal payments will be made with respect to the class B notes unless no senior notes remain outstanding.
-Instead, all principal payments will be allocated to the senior notes.
+After the stepdown date, a subordinate note principal trigger is in effect on any quarterly payment date if, after giving effect to the application of available funds on that date, the total asset percentage would be less than 100.25%.
+When a subordinate note principal trigger is in effect, no principal payments will be made with respect to the class B notes unless no class A notes remain outstanding.
+Instead, all principal payments will be allocated to the class A notes.